Our laws contain notable gaps that allow individuals who have demonstrated a significant risk of violence to possess firearms.

 Background check laws are crucial to protecting public health and safety by preventing people from acquiring firearms when they have a significant history of harming themselves or others or are otherwise at elevated risk of violence.
 Under federal law, meeting certain criteria, such as criminal convictions and court orders, can prohibit individuals from passing a background check.
 State laws may also establish additional, stronger eligibility standards.

-However, federal law merely provides a floor, and has notable gaps that allow some individuals who have demonstrated significant risk factors for future violence or self-harm to legally acquire and possess guns.
+Federal law does not go far enough, however, to prohibit people who have demonstrated significant risk factors for future violence or self-harm from legally acquiring and possessing guns.

 Summary of Federal Law